-In the Bible (Exodus 28.20) it's identified as one of the gemstones in the high priest breastplate.
-"Iaspis" is said to have been the third stone in the fourth row of this biblical garment.
+In the Bible (Exodus 28.20) jasper is identified as one of the gemstones in the high priest breastplate.
+'Iaspis' is said to have been the third stone in the fourth row of this biblical garment.

 - Landscape, Picture , Scenic (varieties of mudstone)